 - i.
 2 Internal Auditors of the APAS shall be appointed or removed at a General Meeting. - ii.
-The 2 Internal Auditors shall hold office for a period of 2 years only and neither of them shall be re-elected unless there has been a lapse of 2 years from their last appointment as Internal Auditor. - iii.
-The accounts of the APAS shall be audited at the close of each financial year by the 2 Internal Auditors, who shall certify that the Statement of Accounts to be submitted to the Annual General Meeting is true and fair. - iv.
+The accounts of the APAS shall be audited at the close of each financial year by the 2 Internal Auditors, who shall certify that the Statement of Accounts to be submitted to the Annual General Meeting is true and fair. - iii.
 The Internal Auditors shall also audit the accounts and check the properties of APAS as and when required by the MC for special purpose.
-In the absence of the Internal Auditors, a Public Accountant appointed by the MC shall audit the accounts of APAS. - v.
-The accounts of APAS shall be audited by a firm of Certified Public Accountants if the gross income or expenditure of APAS exceeds \$100,000 in that financial year, in accordance with the Section 4 of the Societies Regulations.
+In the absence of the Internal Auditors, a Public Accountant appointed by the MC shall audit the accounts of APAS. - iv.
+The accounts of APAS shall be audited by a firm of Certified Public Accountants if the gross income or expenditure of APAS exceeds \$500,000 in that financial year, in accordance with the Section 4 of the Societies Regulations.